YBY3/Simple-Encryptor/README.txt

 --------------------------------------------------------------------------------

-Main Driver (UPDATED THE SHIT OUTA IT)
+Main Driver
 --------------------------------------------------------------------------------

+Note: File path is set at "data" and can be changed in the main class.

 Compile: javac -d bin src/main/* src/util/*
 Run: java -cp bin main.Main